 Assignments must be typed with 12-size font and double-spaced and must be submitted on due dates.
-No hand written work will be accepted.
+No hand written work is accepted.
 All assignments must creatively have cover page to include student's name, instructor's name, course title and number, course CRN#, clear assignment topic or heading, and submission date.
-All biographic notations of any articles, other sources reviewed to complete assignments, or cited in the report must be acknowledged in the reference list.
+All biographic notations of any articles, or any sources utilized to complete assignments, is required to be listed on the reference list.